 A total of 0.95 ha of native vegetation on the Site will be directly impacted by the Project during the construction stage.
-Direct impacts (ha) on native vegetation are outlined in (Table 10) and shown in Figure 211.
+Direct impacts (ha) on native vegetation are outlined in (Table 10) and shown in Figure 21.

-The areas of direct impacts on native vegetation noted in this report are consistent with those at the time of the Stage 1 BDAR and in line with the credit offset requirement retired as a result.
-It is noted that at the time of preparing this revision that the actual proposed clearing for Stage 1 is expected to differ from this, however it is noted to be below this maximum threshold.
-For currency however, the latest plans received by Greencap have been incorporated into Figure 21.
+The areas of direct impacts on native vegetation noted in this report are given as those assessed and approved as part of the Stage 1 BDAR to maintain consistency with the assessment case and the credit offset requirement retired as a result.
+It is noted that at the time of preparing this Stage 2 revision that the actual proposed clearing of Zone 8 vegetation for Stage 1 has changed slightly from this, however it is reduced and below the approved clearing area.
+For currency, the latest plans received by Greencap have been incorporated into Figure 21.